att-vault/vault/README.md

 1. Public GitHub – All code/doc/Instructions
   * Main Repos: https://github.com/att-vault/vault
   * API Repos: https://github.com/att-vault/vault-apis
-2. Public vault-data-corpus on S3:  http://vault-data-corpus.s3-website.us-east-2.amazonaws.com/
+2. Public vault-data-corpus on S3:  http://vault-data-corpus.s3-website.us-east-2.amazonaws.com/ (a subset of which is provided at vault-data-minimal, sufficient for running the code)
   * Satellite Data - Contains all TLE related data snapshots from various EDA/Curation processes
   * Vessel Data - Contains all AIS related data snapshots from various EDA/Curation processes
   * Docker Images - Contains latest Docker images for API and Interactive UI App; but you can also use our Jenkins pipeline to build and deploy new Docker images as well.